 5. Show examples.

 You can tell the teacher about how dyslexia impacts your child’s work.
-But the teacher will have a much clearer idea if you show her examples.
+But the teacher will have a much clearer idea if you show them examples.

 Bring in samples of last year’s writing, for instance.
 Or the first draft of the book report your child just turned in.
 Show the teacher the notes your child took in class that week.
 Work samples can help the teacher see exactly where your child is struggling.